 With so many terrible things happening in the world, it is easy to forget about the war in Bosnia now that the subject has slipped out of the news.

 I have been horrified by the recent attacks, both verbal and physical, on British residents who were not born in this country.
 It shows how xenophobia lurks below the surface and can emerge in adverse social conditions.
 We can never be complacent.

-I wish I could look forward to a day when there is no longer a need to hold events like this, when everyone on Earth recognises our common humanity and lives at peace with his neighbour; but until then, and it looks further away than ever, it is important to remind people of the horrors which occur when those who are in some way different are no longer thought of as human beings.
+I wish I could look forward to a day when there is no longer a need to hold community action events like this, when everyone on Earth recognises our common humanity and lives at peace with his neighbour; but until then, and it looks further away than ever, it is important to remind people of the horrors which occur when those who are in some way different are no longer thought of as human beings.